alexandre-lelain/components-extra/README.md

 }
 ```

-## Demo

-Cick [here](https://components-extra.netlify.com) to see the storybook.

 ## Contributing

 Do you have a component you would like to add in the library ?
 Please, open an issue and/or
 a PR! :)

-Do you want to fix a broken features ?
+Do you want to fix a broken feature ?
 Please, go ahead :)

 Any ideas, suggestions ?
 Feel free to open an issue!